Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Everything that is done in the world is done by hope.
+> The only person you should try to be better than is the person you were yesterday.

 <!-- QUOTE_END -->